2024-2029 STRATEGIC FRAMEWORK

 PARTNERSHIP AND COLLABORATION

-All Jonsson School constituents should experience a nurturing environment where people from all backgrounds, identities, abilities and lived experiences are welcomed, valued, supported and empowered to become their best selves and achieve their fullest potential.
+All Jonsson School constituents should experience a nurturing environment where people from all backgrounds, identities, abilities and lived experiences are welcomed, valued, supported and empowered to become their best selves and achieve their fullest potentials.

 RESEARCH PRIORITIES

-The Jonsson School has identified five research thrusts (advanced manufacturing, energy science and technology, health innovations, semiconductor science and technology and transportation science and engineering) and six cross-cutting technologies (artificial intelligence, cybersecurity, high precision mechatronics, human interaction, imaging science and robotics engineering) as emergent areas based on our existing research, priorities of individual faculty, research groups/centers and local, regional and national needs.
+Research universities have a core mission to not only educate students but also to perform cutting-edge research that addresses the technical, social, cultural, environmental and economic challenges/needs facing the region, the nation and society at large.
+The Jonsson School has prioritized five research thrusts (advanced manufacturing, energy science and technology, health innovations, semiconductor science and technology and transportation science and engineering) and six cross-cutting technologies (artificial intelligence, cybersecurity, high precision mechatronics, human interaction, imaging science and robotics engineering) as emergent areas based upon our existing research and priorities of individual faculty, research groups/centers and local, regional and national needs.

 Goals